 Maxent species distribution models

-Climatic suitability of terrestrial mammals was modelled using maximum entropy (Maxent) species distribution models () species distribution models using the recently releasedR package maxnet based on inhomogeneous Poisson processes (Phillips, Anderson, Dudík, Schapire, & Blair, 2017).
+Climatic suitability of terrestrial mammals was modelled using maximum entropy (Maxent) species distribution models (SDMs) using the R package maxnet based on inhomogeneous Poisson processes (Phillips, Anderson, Dudík, Schapire, & Blair, 2017).
 Maxent is a presence-background approach, in which environments occupied by a species are contrasted with the available environmental space (Elith et al., 2011; Merow, Smith, & Silander Jr, 2013).
-CO’Brien 2007
+To predict distribution of mammals we used four bioclimatic variables from the WorldClim database at 2.5 arc-minute resolution (Fick & Hijmans, 2017): maximum temperature of the warmest month, minimum temperature of the coldest month, precipitation of wettest quarter, and precipitation of driest quarter.
+We reprojected these bioclimatic variables to a 5 km2 resolution with a Behrmann equal-area projection using bilinear interpolation.
+To minimize potential issues with multi-collinearity, we ensured that the variance inflation factor among the climatic variables was below 4 (O’Brien 2007).

 To overcome biases in the use of SDMs introduced by species’ range contraction due to anthropogenic pressures (Faurby & Aráujo, 2018), we used current and present-natural range maps from the PHYLACINE database (Faurby et al., 2018).
 Current ranges were generated from the IUCN range polygon maps for current, natural, and reintroduced ranges only (IUCN, 2016).
 Present-natural ranges are estimates of where species could be today in the complete absence of influence of modern humans (Homo sapiens) through time (Faurby & Svenning, 2015).
 The present-natural ranges combine knowledge of species' current IUCN range with historic distributions, fossil co-occurrence data, and known range modifications caused by humans (Faurby & Svenning, 2015).
 We generated presence locations within combined current and present-natural range maps with a 20 km separation distance, excluding locations reported above the highest elevation for each species in the IUCN Red List or, if not stated, 4,000 meters, which is roughly the 95 percentile for upper elevations of mammals (IUCN, 2016).
 Elevation was determined for presence locations using the EarthEnv-DEM90 digital elevation model (Robinson, Regetz, & Guralnick, 2014).

 We ran Maxent SDMs with the default settings, besides disabling threshold features to avoid locally overfitted response curves (Merow et al., 2013, 2014).
 We also increased the number of randomly sampled background records from the default setting of 10,000 to 100,000 to ensure greater representation of environmental variables available within background areas (Guevara, Gerstner, Kass, & Anderson, 2018).
-For the background area, we calculated species-specific buffers from combined current and present natural ranges to reflect the dispersal abilities of each species,Following previous studies (Hof et al., 2018; Poo-Muñoz et al., 2014), wwhere polygon was used and calculating the maximum distance between edge and centroid of the largest continuous range, ensuring buffer sizes reflected capabilities of the individuals species ; see figure S1 for an example.
+For the background area, we calculated species-specific buffers from combined current and present natural ranges to reflect the dispersal abilities of each species.
+Following previous studies (Hof et al., 2018; Poo-Muñoz et al., 2014), we calculated the buffer size as the maximum distance from the range centroid to the range edge of the largest continuous range; see figure S1 for an example.
 We only modelled species that had at least 10 presence locations, thus excluding 76 rare species with restricted geographic distribution.
 In total, we modeled 4,130 of the 4,206 living terrestrial mammals.

 Figure S1: Schematic showing how species-specific background areas were calculated for maximum entropy (Maxent) species distribution models using the white rhinoceros (Ceratotherium simum) as an example.
 For each species, we calculated background area buffers as the maximum distance (d; black line) between the range centroid (blue point) and edge (red point) of the largest continuous range of the species (green shade).
 We calculated d for each species to reflect species-specific dispersal capabilities (Hof et al., 2018; Poo-Muñoz et al., 2014).